Skip to main content

 Project setup

-To make your life easier and skip routine low-level stuff, we will use a boilerplate.
+To make your life easier and skip routine low-level tasks, we will use a boilerplate.

 tip